How to Register a Trademark: Everything You Need to KnowStartup Law ResourcesIntellectual Property

 When you receive approval on your mark, you can start using the registered symbol ® with your mark.
 This symbol warns others against using your mark.
 Trademark protection also allows you to sell and license your brand.
 You must remember to pay maintenance fees at the necessary times within the 10 years that the mark is valid.

 If you need help with registering a trademark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.